Scheduler Endpoint (Trigger)

 By default, the Scheduler does not wait for one execution of a given flow to complete before executing another instance of the flow at the configured cadence.
 You can change this behavior by setting the disallowConcurrentExecution="true" attribute directly in the configuration XML.

-In the following example, the Scheduler skips its execution if the flow takes longer to complete than the fixed frequency of 10 milliseconds:
+In this example, the Scheduler skips its execution if the flow takes longer to complete than the fixed frequency of 10 milliseconds:

 <flow name="scheduler-disallowConcurrentExecution-ex" >